cowboyai/cim-start/techstack.md

 - [Hello Universe](https://wasmcloud.com/docs/tour/why-wasmcloud)

 # DNS
-DNS is responsible for managing the Domain Naming System, Internet Domain Names, Object Names, indexing, and forwarding those names to external providers such as Cloudflare.
+DNS is responsible for managing the Domain Naming System, Realms, Internet Domain Names, Object Names, indexing, and forwarding those names to external providers such as Cloudflare.

   - Domain Objects all have names
   - Network connected hosts all have names